build-on-aws/content/tutorials/fourier-iot/index.md

 }
 ```

-### Installing processing.org
+### Installing Processing.org

 1. Download Processing.org from [here](https://processing.org/download/).
 2. Install it and open it.
 3. Go to Sketch > Import Library > Manage Libraries > Add Library... and search for Minim.
 Install it.
-image
    ![Processing Screen shot](./images/processing2.png)
    ![Processing Screen shot](./images/processing3.png)

-4. Now you can navigate into cool samples that comes with this library, click in File -> Examples and navigate to Contributed Libraries -> Minim
+4. Now you can navigate into cool samples that comes with this library, click on File > Examples and navigate to Contributed Libraries > Minim
    ![Processing Screen shot](./images/processing4.png)

 5. This is the SoundSpectrum example:
    ![Processing Screen shot](./images/processing5.png)

-### Configuring AWS IoT Core
+## AWS IoT Core

-Before we move to our Sketch to detect notes we will create a -Thing- in AWS IoT Core service
-that will manage the IoT / MQTT messages with security.
-AWS IoT Core is a message broker that can coordinate delivery of messages between devices with a publish / subscriber architecture: one device can publish a message to hundreds or thousands of subscriber devices!
+Before we move to our Sketch to detect notes, we will create a **Thing** (yes, that's a technical term) in the AWS IoT Core service.
+This will manage the IoT / MQTT messages with security.
+AWS IoT Core is a message broker that can coordinate delivery of messages between devices with a publish / subscriber architecture: one device can publish a message to hundreds or thousands of subscriber devices.

-1. Open you AWS Console and go to AWS IoT Core
+1. Open your AWS Console and go to AWS IoT Core.
-2. Click "All Devices" -> "Things" and "Create Things"
+2. Click "All Devices" > "Things" > "Create Things".
 ![AWS IoT Core Screenshot](./images/iot01.png)
-3. Choose "Create single thing"
+3. Choose "Create single thing".
 ![AWS IoT Core Screenshot](./images/iot02.png)
-4. Name it as fft_notes and configure with default options
+4. Name it fft_notes and configure it with default options.
 ![AWS IoT Core Screenshot](./images/iot03.png)
-5. Choose "Auto-generate a new certificate"
+5. Choose "Auto-generate a new certificate".
 ![AWS IoT Core Screenshot](./images/iot04.png)
-6. Skip the Attach policies
+6. Skip the Attach policies.
 ![AWS IoT Core Screenshot](./images/iot05.png)
-7. Download the device certificate, keys and root CA
+7. Download the device certificate, keys, and root CA.
 ![AWS IoT Core Screenshot](./images/iot06.png)
-8. Now click in the AWS IoT -> Settings in the main AWS IoT Core Console
+8. Now click on the AWS IoT > Settings in the main AWS IoT Core Console.
 9. Copy the endpoint address to some place.
-We will need this information to configure our Processing.org connection to AWS IoT Core
+We will need this information to configure our Processing.org connection to AWS IoT Core.
 ![AWS IoT Core Screenshot](./images/iot07.png)

-Now we have a representation of our notes thing in the AWS Cloud and also the security keys to communicate using TLS 1.2.
+Now we have a representation of our notes Thing in the AWS Cloud and also the security keys to communicate using TLS 1.2.

-### Detecting Notes Sketch
+## Detecting Notes Sketch

-Now that we have installed Processing.org, Minim library and already have our thing created in AWS IoT Core, let's start to explore the Sketch we did for detecting and converting notes to IoT / MQTT Messages!
+Now that we have installed Processing.org, Minim library, and already have our Thing created in AWS IoT Core, let's start to explore the Sketch we did for detecting and converting notes to IoT / MQTT Messages!

-Open Processing.org and copy and paste this code that we will explain the details later:
+Open Processing.org and copy and paste this code (don't worry - we'll explain the details later):

 ```java
 import ddf.minim.analysis.*;
 import ddf.minim.*;